Music at Hardwick

 ‘Music is the greatest communication in the world.
 Even if people don't understand the language that you're singing in, they still know good music when they hear it.’ - Lou Rawls

-Music is about engaging and inspiring pupils to develop a love of music and their talent as musicians through first hand experiences of learning an instrument and listening to live and recorded music.
+Music is about engaging and inspiring pupils to develop a love of music and their talent as musicians through first hand experiences of learning an instrument, performing to a range of audiences and listening to live and recorded music.

 It gives children new skills and self-confidence through learning to play instruments and exploring different genres of music and their features.
 It helps develop their self-expression and creativity through exploring sounds instruments make but also the sounds they can make using their bodies and when composing their own music.